 1. What draws you to UTC?

-2. How big of a challenge will it be to go from a big-time school with a big budget to an athletic department with an operating budget of about $12 million?
+2. How big of a challenge will it be to come to an athletic department with an operating budget of about $12 million?

 3. What's the biggest challenge or issue in college sports today, especially for mid-majors like UTC?